 You will have to drag and drop the desired labware to the top right field, shown in the figure above.
 This labware will need to be present in the shaker during the execution of the experiment or moved by you during the experiment depending on what devices you have connected.
 Just above this field you can see a small colorful line in front of the text “Labware to shake”.
 Especially when tubes are used, which are typically held in a rack, the complete rack with ALL tubes will be put in the corresponding device.
 In the “Shaking” menu, you will need to drag and drop ALL tubes (one by one) to the top right field.
 All labware that was dragged and dropped to this field, will be highlighted with a small colorful line close from the name on the virtual bench, as indicated in the following figure:

 This is where the difference in execution plays an important role.
-You can set the speed and the duration.
+You can set the

 The shaking consists of two sub-steps: a start and an end.
 This allows you to, during the shaking of one labware, implement additional actions with your other labware.
 These can be pipetting actions, user actions, notifications etc.( See the article “Nesting protocol steps” for more details).The two sub-steps allow the software to customize the required actions according to the execution (not during the protocol design phase, but in the background during the execution phase, see the article “How to execute your protocol”): fully automatic, semi-automatic or manual execution.
 By converting the start and end steps of the shaking to actual user actions, confirmation is required by the operator to further proceed the protocol.

 The nesting of two simultaneous shaking actions is shown on the right side of the figure above.
 This does however imply that two shakers are required to be present in the lab.
 OneLab will automatically assign actions to connected devices first, so if for example one Shaker+ is available and another stand-alone shaker, the top level shaking action will be assigned to the Shaker+, while the other nested shaking action is assigned to the stand-alone shaker.